 Everyday objects that you can find around the house like metal pots, plastic buckets, and cardboard boxes make great drums.

-Have your child practice tapping their hands or “drumsticks” (markers, chopsticks, etc.) onto these surfaces and notice the different sounds they make.
+Have your child practice tapping their hands or “drumsticks” (markers, chopsticks, etc.) on these surfaces to provide a variety of different sounds.

-Adjusting the amount of pressure will also help your child understand how to make the sounds softer and louder.
+Adjusting the amount of pressure may also help your child understand how to make the sounds softer and louder.

 7. Sorting Candy